jackdesert/pyramid/docs/tutorials/uwsgi/index.rst

       $ cd /var/log/nginx
       $ tail -f error.log access.log

     If you see an ``No such file or directory`` error in the Nginx error log, verify the name of the socket file specified in ``/etc/nginx/sites-enabled/myproject.conf``.
-Verify that the file reference
+Verify that the file
-    there actually exists.
+    reference there actually exists.
 If it does not, check where uWSGI is set to put the socket and that it actually exists there.
-Eventually you will get past this error when both uWSGI and Nginx are both pointing to the same socket file location, in a place where they both have access to it.
+Once both uWSGI and Nginx both point to the same file and both have access to its housing directory, you will be past this error.
 If all else fails, put your sockets somewhere writable by all, such as ``/tmp``

     If you see an ``upstream prematurely closed connection while reading response header from upstream`` error in the Nginx error log, something is wrong